adapter allows you to connect a standard microphone with a 3-pin XLR

 This adapter uses a slim 3.5mm TRRS headset plug which will fit through most phone protective cases so that the case need not be removed when using the adapter.

-The length of the microphone cable is optional from 1 foot to 25 feet; select the optional length prior to adding to the cart.
-The default length if you do not select a different length will be 1 foot.
-The length between the headset plug and the headphone jack is about 10 inches and this is a fixed length no matter which length you choose for the microphone cable.
+The length of the microphone cable is optional from 3 feet to 10 feet; select the optional length prior to adding to the cart.
+The default length if you do not select a different length will be 3 feet.
+The length between the headset plug and the headphone jack is about 3 feet and this is a fixed length no matter which length you choose for the microphone cable.

 This cable will work with all versions of the iPhone/iPad and most Android phones.
 When using it with iPhone 7 or newer phones that do not have the headset jack, use the lightning to headset converter cable that comes with the phone - see picture above.